Habbie/hello-dns/auth.md

 exciting places.

 # SOA Records
-There is only one SOA that is guaranteed to exist on the internet and that is the one for the root zone (called `.`).
+There is only one SOA that is guaranteed to exist on the Internet and that is the one for the root zone (called `.`).
 As of 2018, it looks like this:

 ```